mskandalis/hybrid_nli_fr/README.md

 |  XNLI-DEV |  5151 |  5151   | 3956 |  76,8 | 1195 |  23,2  | 0|
 |  DACCORD | 2341  |   2341  | 1773 | 75,74  | 568 | 24,26   | 0|

-With the same pipeline but with DeepGrailv1's POS-tagger and Supertagger, and spaCy's lemmatiser, the number and percentage of proofs generated (whether these proofs are correct or not) are as follows:
+With the same pipeline but with DeepGrailv1's POS-tagger and Supertagger (beta value set to 0.3), and spaCy's lemmatiser, the number and percentage of proofs generated (whether these proofs are correct or not) are as follows:

 | Dataset       | Total sentences of the dataset | Total sentences given to Graillight | Number of sentences parsed successfully     |  Percentage of the sentences parsed successfully (%)       | Number of sentences failed to be parsed     |  Percentage of failures in parsing (%)    |  Resource limits |
 | ------------- | ----------: | -----------: | -------------: | ----------: |  ----------: |  ----------: |   ----------: |